GIScience/ohsome-api/docs/filter.rst

     |                        | | geometry of the given type       |                        |
     |                        | | (point, line, polygon, or other) |                        |
     +------------------------+------------------------------------+------------------------+
 .. [#] keep in mind that osm ids are not unique between osm types.
-In order to exclude only a specific object the id needs to be combined with an osm type filter e.g. (not id:10905729 and type:way)
+In order to exclude only a specific object the id needs to be combined with an osm type filter e.g. ``type:node and id:1234``

 |